XML RSS

 Tel: (591-3) 334-7448

-AUGUST 2008 UPDATE: This movie theater has now been converted into a live-show theater, mostly comedy acts and is only occasionally used for movie showings.
+This is another older theater which has now been converted into a live-show theater, mostly comedy acts and is only occasionally used for movie showings.